Toric reduction of singularities for Newton nondegenerate $p$-forms: Abstract

 \section{Abstract}

-\no We study a class of holomorphic $p$-forms satisfying non-degeneracy conditions expressed through their Newton polyhedron.
-We show that a regular refinement of their dual fan defines a toric reduction of singularities to a log-smooth $p$-form.
+\no We study a class of holomorphic $p$-forms satisfying nondegeneracy conditions expressed through their Newton polyhedron and called Newton nondegenerate (NND).
+We give a characterization of NND $p$-forms by their toric reduction of singularities defined through a regular refinement of their dual fan.
+We then present an application of this result to the study of singularities of $(n-1)$-forms on $\ccc^n$.